theangelaluo/desktop-sms-messenger/readme-part1.md

 Tomorrow we'll add Facebook authentication using OAuth and a few other features in [Part 2](./readme-part2.md).

-You will be working in the `skeleton` folder.
+You will be working in the `double-message` folder.
 Make sure you create `models/connect.js` with your Mongo connection string as you have done before.

 ```javascript
 module.exports = "MONGO CONNECTION STRING HERE";